NielVermaas/Leasingdash/README.md

 No build step is required—the dashboard is a static page.

+## Printing

+- Use your browser's print dialog (or save as PDF) when you need a hard copy.
+The dashboard automatically shifts to a clean light palette, hides interactive-only controls, and refreshes chart colors for legibility without altering the on-screen appearance.

 ## Data Highlights

 - Placement pipeline metrics (applications, viewings, placements, no-shows) for each day in the selected timeframe.